How to Access Safe Mode If Windows Won’t Start Correctly or Fully Load

 Once you are at the command prompt, you can then use the bcdedit command to force Windows to boot into Safe Mode on the next restart. bcdedit is a Windows command-line utility that lets you control how the system starts by viewing and changing the settings Windows uses during the boot process.
 You will have three different commands you can choose from when using this.

-• Minimal: Loads Windows with just the core drivers and services needed to diagnose basic system issues.
+Type bcdedit /set {default} safeboot minimal to load the standard diagnostic environment.
+Minimal loads Windows with just the core drivers and services needed to diagnose basic system issues.
+This is the safest and most common option to use.

 Windows command prompt bcdedit